Wacom-Developer/sdk-for-ink-ios/samples/RasterManipulation/README.md

 ---
 ## Part 1: Displaying raster images

-Although the WILL SDK *Rasterizer* module is not a general-purpose 2D drawing engine, it can draw raster images.
+Although the WILL SDK for ink *Rasterizer* module is not a general-purpose 2D drawing engine, it can draw raster images.
 In this tutorial, you will display and mask images using the functionality provided in the SDK.

 In Part 1 of this tutorial, you will load and display a raster image.
 Part 1 of this tutorial continues on from Part 1 of Tutorial 1: Drawing with touch.